karliatto/session-expressjs/README.md

 Open your browser and navigate to the following URL:
 [localhost:3000/registro](http://localhost:3000/registro)

-* Register with user and passwor
+* Register with user and password
 * Login
 * To logout go to [localhost:3000/logout](http://localhost:3000/registro)